 - Orangina or Orange juice

 Mix 1 part Blue Curacao and 2 parts Sprite, 1 part White Rum and two parts Orangina in separate glasses.
 Set these glasses side by side.
 Now you’re drinking with Portals!

-I’d recommend you do this more as a shot, because Blue Curacao doesn’t really taste like alcohol and it will sneak up on you.
-Portal 2, but these potato skins are so tasty we will tempt her wrath.
+I’d recommend you do this more as a shot, because Blue Curacao doesn’t really taste like alcohol and it will sneak up on you. < I’m a Potato: GLaDos Potato Skins GLaDOS would go on a murderous rampage to see us play with her less than proud visage from Portal 2, but these potato skins are so tasty we will tempt her wrath.

 You Will Need:

 - 3 pieces of bacon

 - Cheese to your liking (we used pepperjack)

 - Green Onions and Sour Cream (Optional, for purists)

 Heat the oven to 400 degrees.
 Wash the potatoes to get off any excess grime or dirt.
 Rub the potatoes with the olive oil and then place them on a cookie sheet in the oven for 1 hour.

 While your potatoes are baking, cook the bacon.
 Place it in a skillet and heat on high until bacon is crispy.
 Place it on a plate covered with paper towels to drain the excess grease.
 When bacon has cooled, crumble it into bits.